Bisbee Riot

-The Bisbee Riot, or the Battle of Brewery Gulch, occurred on July 3, 1919, between the black Buffalo Soldiers of the 10th Cavalry and members of local police forces in Bisbee, Arizona.
+The Bisbee Riot, or the Battle of Brewery Gulch, was a riot that occurred on July 3, 1919, between the black Buffalo Soldiers of the 10th Cavalry and members of local police forces in Bisbee, Arizona.

+The Bisbee Riot was a part of the Red Summer of 1919, during which violent race riots, often influenced by white supremacist terrorism, broke out across the country.
+This riot was unusual for being between police and military, unlike most of the other riots during the Red Summer which involved civilians.

 Following a confrontation between a military policeman and some of the Buffalo Soldiers, the situation escalated into a street battle in Bisbee's historic Brewery Gulch.
-At least eight people were seriously injured, and fifty soldiers were arrested.
-This incident was unusual for being between police and military.
-Most other riots during the Red Summer of 1919 involved wide-scale white rioting against blacks, both sides civilians.
+At least fifty soldiers were arrested, eight people were seriously injured, and one bystander was killed.